-The letter of James sets Job as an example of perseverance.
+The letter of James sets Job as an example of endurance.
 There we see how the end of his history is “the outcome of the Lord’s dealings” literally “the end of the Lord”, which means that the Lord has reached His goal with him.
-We also see there that we can learn from His history “that the Lord is full of compassion and [is] merciful” (Jam 5:11).
+We also see there that we can learn from his history “that the Lord is full of compassion and [is] merciful” (Jam 5:11).
 Throughout all the suffering, Job has come to know the LORD personally in a special way (Job 42:5).

 Another indication is that the offerings mentioned in this book are burnt offerings, even in case of sins (Job 1:5; 42:8).
 The distinction in sacrifices is only given by the giving of the Law at Sinai (Leviticus 1-6).
 We always find burnt offerings in the book of Genesis.
 Also, the name ‘LORD’ is mentioned relatively sparsely, while the name ‘God’ often occurs.

 Job is someone from the Gentiles, he does not belong to Israel.
-Yet God speaks with him in a way he did not even with an Abraham.
+Yet God speaks with him in a way He did not even do with an Abraham.
 This book expresses the great value that a single person has for God, Who is no respecter of persons.
 The book of Job proves that this interest in a single person is not a retrospective thought of God when Israel has corrupted his way, but that from the beginning God’s interest is in every individual human being, without distinction.
 It is therefore impossible for the Jew, with the book of Job in his Bible, to say that someone from the pagan nations is not relevant to God.

 The book of Job is one of the two most tragic books of the Bible.
 The other book is the book of Lamentations.
 That book too has suffering as its main theme.
-The difference is that Lamentations is about the suffering of an entire people, while the book of Job is about the suffering of one person.
+The difference is that Lamentations is about the suffering of an entire people, while the book of Job is about the suffering of only one person.

 The book of Job gives insight into the enigma of suffering that God brings about on someone in His government, without solving that enigma itself.
-What we do see, what we do gain insight into, is “the end of the Lord” (Jam 5:11), or the Lord’s intention with it.
+What we do see, what we do gain insight into, is “the end of the Lord” (Jam 5:11), or the Lord’s purpose with it.
 It is about questions such as: